 CPU vs APU

-Well, essentially, APU is just a marketing term introduced by AMD in order to describe processors that come with CPU and GPU cores on a single die, thus eliminating the need for a discrete graphics card in some PCs.
+Well, essentially, APU is just a marketing term introduced by AMD in the early 2010s in order to describe processors that come with CPU and GPU cores on a single die, thus eliminating the need for a discrete graphics card in some PCs.

 Needless to say, APUs are great for PCs that aren’t intended to be used for any overly demanding tasks, but are they good for gaming?

 Actually, they are.
-That is, some of them are, if you’re on a really tight budget and you don’t mind playing games in a lower resolution and/or with lower settings.
-If that’s the case, then the Vega-equipped Ryzen APUs such as the Ryzen 3 3200G and the Ryzen 5 3400G make for rather good deals, as you can see in the video below.
+That is, some of them are, if you are on a really tight budget and you don’t mind playing games in a lower resolution and/or with lower settings.
+If that’s the case, then the Vega-equipped Ryzen APUs make for rather good deals, as you can see in the video below.

 On top of that, these APUs offer significantly less processing power and are more likely to bottleneck most GPUs, so they are not good picks if you actually intend on using a dedicated graphics card.